Bank of America Tower (Manhattan): Superstructure

 The screen walls above the tower's roof are cantilevered by beams measuring 8 or 10 in thick and 8 inches wide.
 The beams were designed to be as thin as possible while also supporting the mechanical equipment.
-The tower's architectural spire is about 300 ft tall.
-It contains a cylindrical mast that extends from the roof, where it measures 58 in wide, and tapers to a width of 26 in at its pinnacle.
+The tower's architectural spire contains a cylindrical mast that extends from the roof, where it measures 58 in wide, and tapers to a width of 26 in at its pinnacle.
 Sections of pipe, measuring 12.75 in in diameter, are bolted to the mast in a triangular pattern.
-The spire is lit by LEDs, which the general public can control through Spireworks, a free app.
+The spire is lit by 368 LEDs, which the general public can control through the Spireworks app.
 The app allows five users at a time to control the lights for two-minute periods.

 Mechanical and environmental features

+When built, the Bank of America Tower incorporated numerous green building features to save energy and water.
 The tower has a cogeneration plant, which can provide up to seventy percent (Note: One source states that the cogeneration plant could only generate fifty percent of the building's energy needs.) of the building's energy requirements.
-It is variously cited as being capable of 4.6 MW, 5.1 MW, or 5.4 MW.
+It is variously cited as being capable of 4.5 MW, 4.6 MW, 5.1 MW, or 5.4 MW.
 The cogeneration plant is powered by natural gas and is used to power the offices and the core mechanical systems, such as lights and elevators.
 Because of the building's high peak-hour energy use, the Durst Organization estimated that the cogeneration plant could provide 35 percent of the tower's energy needs during peak times.
 There is also a wind turbine on the roof's shorter spire.
 A very small proportion of the power is provided by a 1000 gal tank of organic waste.
 On average, the tank receives 2 ST of organic waste every day, which is turned into methane, thereby generating 75 kW a day.
 The Bank of America Tower is also connected to the main New York City power grid but, unlike all other Midtown skyscrapers, it is linked to an electrical substation in Lower Manhattan.